tc39/proposal-array-find-from-last/README.md

 Finding an element in an array is a very common programming pattern.

+**The proposal has two major concerns:**

+1. Semantical.
+Which means `clearly representing the operation i want`.
+2. Performance.
+Avoid obvious overhead.
+And improve the constants in the time complexity or average-case complexity.

+---

 ECMAScript currently supports `Array.prototype.indexOf` and `Array.prototype.lastIndexOf` to find an index of some `value` in the array.

 There is also `Array.prototype.find` and `Array.prototype.findIndex` to find the an element or its index in the array that satisfies a provided condition.